 It doesn’t take a math genius to realize that if you are only making 2% in the stock market but paying 4% or more in interest on your houses, cars and other debt, you not likely to build much wealth.

-Did you know that banks are prohibited from investing into the stock market because it is too dangerous?
+Did you know that banks are prohibited from investing in the stock market because it is too dangerous?
 For the sake of our wealth, maybe we should start thinking like a bank.

 The Banking System of the Ultra-Rich

-There is a way to grow your wealth safely; it has been quietly been leveraged by the ultra-rich tax-free for decades.
+There is a way to grow your wealth safely; it has quietly been leveraged by the ultra-rich tax-free for decades.
 Instead of paying the bank the interest on the loan, you instead pay yourself.
-Essentially you become your own banker, self-financing your own loans just like the big banks do.
-We call this system infinite banking.
+Essentially you become your own banker, self-financing your loans just like the big banks do.
+We call this system Infinite Banking.

 Think about it.
 What if on that $200,000 loan you got to keep that $140,000 in interest?
 Wouldn’t that be helpful to your balance sheet?

-And thanks to the miracle of compounding interest and a little bit of patience, that $140,000 can turn into a much bigger number.
+Additionally, thanks to the miracle of compounding interest and a little bit of patience, that $140,000 can turn into a much more significant number.
 In fact, in one scenario just financing nine $25,000 cars over your lifetime can create $892,253 in wealth!

-What’s more that money is yours to reuse for future needs, cars, houses, business financing, even vacations!
+What’s more, the money is yours to reuse for future needs, cars, houses, business financing, even vacations!

 Do I need money to start?

-Everyone can take control of their debt, and build a wealth legacy for their family.
+Everyone can take control of their debt and build a wealth legacy for their family.
 If you would like to stop lining the pockets of the financial institutions and turn your debt into an asset rather than a liability, you should take advantage of the infinite banking system.
 To find out more, join one of our frequent online presentations that you can watch from the comfort of your home.
-To sign up click here. (link to /financial-freedom-webinar).